nus-cs3281/2024/students/kevin9foong/observations.md

 It allows one to learn Swift fundamentals through completing objectives through a game.

 ![Swift playground evaluator](Swift-playground-eval.png)

 Apple has also made learning Swift a more intuitive experience by introducing a code evaluator in the playground environment directly which makes understanding Swift code a lot easier in the Xcode IDE.

 As part of implementing code improvements, I also researched Swift conventions.
-I learnt that camelCase is the default convention used in Swift.
+I learnt that camelCase is the default convention used in Swift, read about preferences regarding Swift type inferencing etc.

 ### OSS practices from Scribe-iOS:
 1. Usage of public chat room